-With the heavy load task, the software suggests users divide their work into smaller patch in order to reduce each workload.
+With the heavy load task, the software suggests users divide their works into smaller patch in order to reduce each workload.

 Throughput

 The software allows user to modifying only 1 Knowledge Item, only 1 Teaching Method at a time.
 However, while modifying, user can view the other Knowledge Items or Teaching Methods in read-only mode.